AhmedElabd96/systemjs/docs/errors.md

 Here are common reasons why a module could not be loaded:

 - **The url for the module is incorrect**.
 You can check this by opening up the module's URL in its own browser tab and verifying that a javascript file is shown.
-The module URL can be found in the browser devtools (the console and network tabs), or by calling `System.resolve('name')` in the browser console to view the full URL.
+The module URL can be found in the browser devtools (the console and network tabs), or by calling `PentaSystem.resolve('name')` in the browser console to view the full URL.
 Be sure to check port number!
 Also, verify that the URL returns javascript instead of HTML.
 - **The url is correct, but the web server that hosts it isn't running**.
 This often occurs when you're attempting to download a module from localhost, but haven't started up the web server (ie webpack-dev-server or `npm start`).
 Be sure to check the port number!
 - **The url is correct and the web server is running, but CORS is not enabled**.
 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a security mechanism that browsers use to protect users.
 The server you are downloading the module from may need to enable cors by sending an [`Access-Control-Allow-Origin` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin).
 - **The url is correct, web server running, CORS enabled, but host check fails**.
 This one is usually specific to webpack-dev-server, which has a [host check](https://webpack.js.org/configuration/dev-server/#devserverdisablehostcheck).
 You should disable that host check to be able to load modules cross origin.